MyaGwen/js-basics/README.md

     5. Create web-based games.

 3. When was ECMAScript first released ?

-ECMAScript was first released in June 1997.
+  -ECMAScript was first released in June 1997.

 4. How do you log to the console?

-In JavaScript, you can use the console.log() method to log messages to the console.
+  -In JavaScript, you can use the console.log() method to log messages to the console.
 For example, to log the message "Hello, world!" to the console;
     1. Open the google chrome browser or any browser of your choice.
     2. Right-click anywhere in the browser window and select Inspect from the pop-up menu.
     By default, the Inspect will open the "Elements" tab in the Developer Tools.